Calendar in. Posts out.

 Facebook

-Same as Instagram — feed posts can be scheduled server-side (automatic), but stories require the app to be open (notification tap).
-Both go to your Facebook Page, which has analytics, appears in search, and looks more professional.
+Same story as Instagram — Facebook Stories can't be scheduled through the API, so Poster Poster keeps everything on the one consistent tap-to-post flow.
+Your posts go to your Facebook Page, which has analytics, appears in search, and looks more professional than a personal profile.

 LinkedIn